MonoGame/docs.monogame.github.io/articles/preparing_for_consoles.md

 Native executables can debugged by:

-- Atarting an empty Visual Studio with no code.
+- Starting an empty Visual Studio with no code.
 - Opening the compiled exe.
 - Then hitting "Start debugging".